mohuangx/mohuangx.github.io/index.md

 <br/>

 Hi there!
-My name is Mo Huang and I'm a 5th year PhD candidate in Statistics at The Wharton School of the University of Pennsylvania.
-I'm expecting to graduate in May 2020.
+My name is Mo Huang and I'm a Senior Scientist in Biostatistics at Merck working on early oncology clinical trials and biomarkers.

+I received a PhD in Statistics at The Wharton School of the University of Pennsylvania.
-My PhD research has been focused on developing and applying statistical methods in the field of genomics, with an emphasis on methods for denoising single-cell RNA sequencing data.
-I'm also interested in statistical computing, machine learning and deep learning, and applications in biology and healthcare.
+My research was focused on developing and applying statistical methods in the field of genomics, with an emphasis on methods for denoising single-cell RNA sequencing data.

-I'm currently looking for opportunities in the fields of life sciences, data science, and health tech.
+I also have interests in data science, machine learning and deep learning, and applied statistical problems in biology and healthcare.